Ezequiel Tovar Player Props: Rockies vs. Dodgers

 Ezequiel Tovar At The Plate

-- Tovar has 19 doubles, two triples, seven home runs and 11 walks while hitting .262.
+- Tovar is batting .266 with 20 doubles, two triples, seven home runs and 12 walks.

-- Tovar enters this game on a 10-game hitting streak.
-Over the course of his last games, he's hitting .350 with one homer.
+- Tovar is batting .381 with one homer during his last games and is on an 11-game hitting streak.

-- He has hit a home run in 9.5% of his games this year, and 2.5% of his trips to the dish.
+- He has hit a home run in 9.3% of his games this year, and 2.4% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.